iheartradio/asobu/README.md

 # Asobu

+## Asobu is not ready for external usage outside iHeartRadio yet.

 Asobu is a library that provides ability to create distributed Http endpoints between Play applications and Akka applications deployed in an Akka cluster.

 ## Caveat